 Who is it for?

-Playing CBT is suitable for anyone interacting with children and tending to their emotional and behavioral aspects, who seeks a short, easy and quick access to their inner world:
+Playing CBT is suitable for anyone who interacts with children and addresses their emotions and behaviors, who seeks quick, easy access to their inner worlds:

 - Social workers

 - Educational counselors